Chapter 1: Foundations

 Good:

 John: "I finished the login API.
-Sarah, I'm ready for you to
+Sarah, ready for you whenever

 2. Collaboration Over Reporting

-If information only flows one direction (team → manager), it's a report, not a standup.
+If information only flows in one direction (team to manager), it is a report, not a standup.

 Reporting mindset: